 - Insta360 One

-Best 360 camera 2019
+Best 360 camera 2021:

-What we love about the One X isn't its 360° tricks at all, but how easy it is to produce a great-looking regular widescreen video.
-Kudos in particular to the silky smooth image stabilisation, which all goes to make it a tempting proposition for semi-pro videographers looking for some unique special effects on-the-fly.
+What we love about the One X isn't its 360 tricks at all, but how easy it is to produce a great-looking regular widescreen video.
+Kudos in particular to the silky smooth image stabilization, which all goes to make it a tempting proposition for semi-pro videographers looking for some unique special effects on-the-fly.

 - Read our in-depth Insta360 One X review

 If you're looking to shoot immersive videos of sporting escapades or outdoor adventures, then the GoPro Max is the best 360 camera option around.
 Unlike the Insta360 One X, it's waterproof down to five meters without needing a case, and the editing workflow is slick and simple.
 If you want to turn your 360-degree video into a traditional 2D film – which is one of the main benefits of 360 cams – the app's OverCapture software lets you do this easily, as long as your happy with the final footage being in Full HD.
 The Max also amps up many of the features seen on the GoPro Hero 8 Black, including superior HyperSmooth stabilization and 360-degree TimeWarp sequences.
 The slightly sub-par 2D video footage (which is the result of it being converted from a fish-eye images) means the Max falls short of being the ultimate GoPro for both 360 and standard footage.
 But it's a fantastic option for anyone who wants to shoot action sequences in every direction without the hassle of deciding where to point their action camera, then edit it together quickly later.

 Numbers never tell the whole story, but 8K is a seriously impressive figure in a consumer 360 camera's spec sheet.
 Qoocam’s 360 heavyweight outguns all of the competition on resolution, with a pair of 20MP CMOS sensors that work together to capture 8K footage at 30fps and 4K video at up to 200fps.